rjakubco/FaFram8/docs/Readme.md

 	Stop the container
 	Delete the all containers if it's desired

+If you want tell FaFram8 where to work its magic, you can specify working directory by setting system property **fafram.working.directory**.
+For example `-Dfafram.working.directory=/path/to/folder` will create default fafram folder in folder /path/to/folder/fafram and that is where Fuse distribution will be unzipped.
+This property will be also used when creating SSH containers.
+That means that SSH container will be created to folder `/path/to/folder/containers/${container.name}`.
+FaFram8 will not try to create this folder so it required that this folder exists on all used machines.

 #### Providers
 Remote deployment has one more special feature that is a concept of providers.
 Providers tell FaFram how the remote deployment should be handled.
 For now FaFram supports 2 types of remote deployment(a.k.a two different providers):
-* Static deployment with provided IP address (**StaticProvider**)
+* Static deployment with provided IP address(**StaticProvider**)
-* Openstack deployment that spawns machines on Openstack (**OpenstackProvider**)
+* Openstack deployment that spawns machines on Openstack(**OpenstackProvider**)

-##### Static provider
+#### Static provider
 Static provider is the default provider for FaFram and its remote deployment.
 It is used when user already have running machines for deployment with static IP addresses or hostnames.
 In this case you just specify IP addresses to the machines.
-There is also possibility to explicit define static provider with _provider(FaframProvider.STATIC)_ by it is not required by default.
+There is also possibility to explicitly define static provider with _provider(FaframProvider.STATIC)_ but it is not required by default.

 This is basic example of static provider or default behavior of Fafram for spawning 1 root container on host "1.2.3.4" and the SSH container on address "5.6.7.8".